UK House of Commons Moves to Tone Down Porn Amendments

 Limiting the proposed ban on “step” content.
 Under the House of Commons amendments, depictions of incest involving blood relatives would be outlawed, but the “step” ban would apply only if a performer is portraying someone under the age of 18.
 The government has emphasized that this provision is meant to ensure that the law only criminalizes material that portrays sex that would be illegal in real life.

 Limiting the ban on content depicting adults portraying children.
-The House of Commons amendments would adjust this ban so that only “sound or information associated with the image” can indicate that a character is under 16.
+The House of Commons amendments would adjust this ban so that only “sound or information associated with the image” can indicate that a performer is portraying a character under 16.
 This replaces broader criteria, under which elements such as costume and setting could indicate whether an adult performer is portraying a minor.
 The updated, more specific requirement appears to mean that only audible dialogue and/or titles and descriptions associated with content would constitute such evidence.
 A government memorandum posted Tuesday notes, by way of example, that the law is “not intended to criminalise a pornographic image of someone who is clearly an adult where the only marker of childhood is the fact that he or she is in school uniform.”

 The House of Commons’ list of proposed amendments does not include any objections or changes to a House of Lords amendment that would outlaw “choking” content.
 The government has concurred with that plan.